Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# Components
+# Rewrite Mini-Project #1

-This project is for how to create different components.
+Rewrite our React Project into Components